jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 where **$$\theta$$ and $$\tau$$ being the scales** of the priors' distributions (or simply $$\sigma_G$$ measuring the deviation of such priors).
 This is viewed as hyper-parameters for tuning with cross-validation (employed by fbprophet) or any other custom tuning methods.

-As default, set by fbprophet, we will opt with:
+As default, set by fbprophet:

 $$\theta = 5$$